gdennany/iusg-syllabus-sharing/README.md

         - `url_base` - localhost if running locally
         - `cleanse` - whether to remove all data first
         - `dbpassword` - rethinkdb password if running in prod or staging
-7. Now run the CongressDashboard.kt main method.
+7. Now run the SyllabusLandingPage.kt main method.
 8. Navigate to http://localhost/ in a web browser.
     - Here you should see a web response.
 If you receive an error then you did something wrong.
     - To see your local changes, click the restart button in intellij (or re-run the main method) and refresh your web browser.